A Good Day for Climbing Trees is a story that draws you in from the very first page, suited to readers 9+.

 Although this could be a good story for a teacher to read aloud to their class, it would not be suitable for all children: there is some reference to the fifteen-year-old brother earning money by charging girls for kissing lessons and giving Marnus wedgies, so clearly you would need to know your class and judge whether this would be appropriate and whether you would feel comfortable reading it to them.

-The blurb recommends it for readers ready to move on from the Diary of the Wimpy Kid series and I can see why, as although this book does not have pictures on every page (there are a few pictures) the dynamics of family life reminded me a little of both series.
+The blurb recommends A Good Day for Climbing Trees for readers ready to move on from the Diary of the Wimpy Kid series and I can see why, as although this book does not have pictures on every page (there are a few pictures) the dynamics of family life reminded me a little of both series.